VCU Medical Center: Envisioning a great urban university

-At the 1969 convocation for VCU, Dr. Brandt envisioned a great urban university, stating, "we are caught up in a thing you might call the Virginia Commonwealth University Idea.
+At the 1969 convocation for VCU, Brandt envisioned a great urban university, stating, "we are caught up in a thing you might call the Virginia Commonwealth University Idea.
 It's an exciting concept....an academic approach without precedent, VCU will become a name that will mean a great deal to you in years to come...as one of the leading educational institutions."

 In 1983, the VCU Massey Cancer Center opens.

 1994 Kontos Building construction and the discovery of the East Marshall Street Well

 During the construction of the Kontos building, a well was accidentally uncovered which was found to be full of human remains.
 The capping of the well dates to about 1860.
 The discarded remains belong to various individuals, mostly enslaved and free people of color, whose graves were robbed in order to supply the medical college with cadavers for medical study and training.
 The medical college's primary source for obtaining cadavers from the time of its establishment until 1879 was the Shockoe Hill African Burying Ground.
 After its closure in June of that year, African American pauper burials were conducted at Oakwood Cemetery.
-Oakwood than became the new primary target of the grave robbers.
+Oakwood then became the new primary target of the grave robbers.

 From its beginning, the Medical College of Richmond, Virginia, boasted of its unique ability to acquire medical cadavers in abundance.
 It was routinely stated in their advertisements.
 As such was the case in the May 11, 1838 edition of the Richmond Enquirer, which stated: "In no city in our Union are anatomical materials so abundant and easily procured as Richmond..."
 What was not stated was that the anatomical material was acquired through participation in the illegal cadaver trade, through grave robbing.
 There were many persons involved in the practice of grave robbing for the medical college, including various hired resurrectionists, medical students, the demonstrator of anatomy, as well as the professor of anatomy.